03 Configuration Management Guide with klein-config

 Now, you can simply import the mongo_collection variable wherever needed without worrying about the connection or configuration details.

-from settings.mongo_connection import mongo_collection
+from app.mongo.mongo_connection import mongo_collection

 if __name__ == "__main__":